akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### A quiet understanding

+Later that night, the Duchess found Godfrey in the castle chapel, alone.

+“You are brooding,” she said, sitting on the stone bench beside him.

+“I am thinking.”

+“Same thing.”
+She glanced at the altar.
+“She is real, Godfrey.
+I did not expect that.”

+“Neither did I.”

+The Duchess studied him.
+“You start to love her.”

+He did not answer.

+“You don’t have to say it.
+I can see it.”
+She leaned back.
+“The question is: will you fight for her?”

+“I have fought.”

+“Not with swords.
+With your silence.”
+Her voice was gentle.
+“You have always waited for permission.
+For your father’s nod, for the right moment.
+But love does not wait for permission, brother.”

+Godfrey looked at his hands as the Duchess continued.

+“And since you promised mother a visit, I want you to ask her to come with us.
+The Queen, however, wishes her to stay—something about a charitable project with the poor.
+You should encourage her to stay.”

+“Why?”

+“Because if she goes to Devon, you will not see her for weeks.
+And the half‑sisters will have a field day.”
+She rose.
+“Stay.
+Fight.
+That is my advice.”

+She left him alone in the chapel.

+---

+### Reinforcements
+ Revisit -> We could streamline this by have the queen come into the chapel per above and that is why sister Matilda leaves?
+Any reason not to?

-=> Matilda had a quiet word with godfrey about the hazing of beatrice going on in quiet corners.
+Queen Matilda had a quiet word with Godfrey about the hazing of Beatrice going on in quiet corners.
+He listened, nodded, and said nothing.
+But the next morning, when Avice opened her mouth to make a cutting remark at breakfast, Godfrey rose from his seat and walked to stand behind Beatrice’s chair.
+He did not speak.
+He simply stood there, his hand resting on the back of her chair, his gaze steady on the half‑sisters.

+Avice’s words died in her throat.
+Eustacia looked away.

+Beatrice, startled, glanced up at him.
+He gave her the smallest of smiles.

+From that moment, the open cruelties paused.
+The whispers continued, but no one dared speak loudly while in Godfrey’s presence.

+---

+### An Ally

 By the end of Christmas week, the Duchess had become an unexpected ally.
 She wrote to her husband-to-be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received.

 She told Beatrice privately: "My brother has waited his whole life to be seen.
-You see him.
+You see him and cause him to be seen.
 That's enough."

+The Duchess had also mentioned, in passing, that she would be travelling with Godfrey to spend a week in Devon with their mother, Edith, who lived there.
+“Beatrice should come with us,” she suggested to the Queen.
+“A change of air would do her good.”

+But Queen Matilda shook her head.
+“I have need of her here.
+There is a project—visiting the sick, distributing alms.
+The court should see the King’s future daughter‑in‑law as a woman of charity, not just a goose girl.
+She will stay.”

+The Duchess accepted this, though she noted the jealousy flickering in Avice’s eyes across the hall.
+“As you wish, Your Grace.”

+ revisit - the AI got this wrong and reversed whom was to go to devon. correct is godfrey and sister Matilda were arranged to go to Devon with Beatrice too and others plot to keep the latter at Winchester for nefarious reasons, which is why I've had to redo a lot of ths and preceding sections.

 **IMPORTANT** => The Duchess frequents Devon where her mother (henry's mistress) Edith resided.
-Godfrey might also go there, anyway, he departs, as encouraged by the enemy set.
+Godfrey might also go there, anyway, he departs, as encouraged by the enemy set (Beaumont: 'well, it is nice to see a boy care for his mother. do give my regards.').

 => "she should come with us down to Devon."
 However, the queen wishes her to stay (or other cause), to help with a favoured project or some such. (we can chronicle them publicly visiting poor/sick/etc.) --> yes, with greater jealousy accordingly.
 Insert here.
+=> Show the charity work or imply?

 ![Chapter](Goose_Bride-goosemark-cut_small.png)